Samuel-Diaz191/MED-GUARD/README.md

 - **Queue back-pressure** could discard a sample at the wrong instant → mitigated by depth sized to 2x worst-case burst, with drops surfaced via a monitor counter rather than silent.
 - **Slow alarm-delivery path** could delay a genuine arrhythmia alert → mitigated by choosing direct task notification (fastest available primitive) and measuring, not assuming, its latency.
-- **Button contact bounce** was found to be under-filtered (200 µs, not ms) → discovered via real benchmark data, documented rather than hidden, with a concrete fix recommended for hardware deployment.
+- **Button contact bounce** was found to be under-filtered (200 us, not ms) → discovered via real benchmark data, documented rather than hidden, with a concrete fix recommended for hardware deployment.

 ## Graceful degradation